• Gift Catalog

 8. Your team leader works to optimize your experience.

-Global Volunteers’ Vietnam Team Leaders have years of experience leading teams, and choose this particular program because of their love of the country and the people.
+Global Volunteers’ Vietnam Team Leader have years of experience leading teams, and choose this particular program because of their love of the country and the people.
 They’re skilled in supporting you in your teaching assignments, and will help you make adjustments to ensure you can contribute to your highest potential.
 Your team leader will arrive in-country a few days before your arrival to meet with our community partners, coordinate logistics, and prepare work projects.
 They’ll also direct you to cultural, educational and historical free-time opportunities enjoyed by previous volunteers.

 Team Leader Jeff Rogo, in back, meets with community partners, students and volunteers at VIDS.